richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 Community posts can lose attached files and rich media when the Microsoft 365 group that backs up a connected community is deleted, when the group's SharePoint library is deleted, or if the folder structure (**Documents > Apps > Viva Engage**) is deleted or moved from their location.

-To restore a deleted group, contact your administrator, Help desk, IT, or technical support department.
+To restore a deleted group, contact your administrator, Help desk, IT or technical support department.
 For more information, see [Restore a deleted Microsoft 365 group](/microsoft-365/admin/create-groups/restore-deleted-group?view=o365-worldwide&preserve-view=true).

 To restore a document library, follow the instructions in [Restore items in the recycle bin that were deleted from SharePoint or Teams](https://support.microsoft.com/office/restore-items-in-the-recycle-bin-that-were-deleted-from-sharepoint-or-teams-6df466b6-55f2-4898-8d6e-c0dff851a0be).